dzuk-mutant/font_notes/readme.md

 Luckily because we're just doing emoji, there's not too much we have to store, but there still are differences in how we have to encode things between each emoji format and between TrueType and OpenType.
 For the sake of ease of development and understanding, This guide will try to streamline the two together as much as possible, only breaking off in divergent ways when absolutely necessary.

-This guide assumes the data types and tables are identical unless explicitly stated otherwise.
+**This guide assumes the data types and tables are identical between OpenType and TrueType unless explicitly stated otherwise.**

 -------